innerr/stars/README.md

-# Stars
+Stars - A simple and powerful web service framework for python
-Web service framework for python
+===